Regional Presentation Days

 4-H members may present at a Presentation Day to receive feedback and an award.

 - Each county organizes a County 4-H Presentation Day.

-- If you receive a Gold award at the county level, you are encouraged to present in an Area 4-H Presentation Day.
-You may present at ANY Area 4-H Presentation Day (not just the one organized for your Area).
-You can also present at multiple Area 4-H Presentation Days if you would like to try to improve your score or get more practice.
+- If you receive a Gold or Blue award at the county level, you are encouraged to present in a Regional 4-H Presentation Day.
+You may present at ANY Regional 4-H Presentation Day.
+You can also present at multiple Regional 4-H Presentation Days if you would like to try to improve your score or get more practice.

-- If you receive a Gold award at any Area Presentation Day, you may present at the State 4-H Presentation Day.
+- If you receive a Gold or Blue award at any Area Presentation Day, you may present at the State 4-H Presentation Day.

-The Area Presentation Days are coordinated by staff and volunteers, supported by the California 4-H Management Board.
+The Regional Presentation Days are coordinated by staff and volunteers, supported by the Public Speaking and Communications Advisory Committee.

 Note: To update any of these details, please email Vera at email@example.com.